3gstudent/Eventlogedit-evtx--Evolution/README.md

 Get specified .evtx file's handle and delete one eventlog record.

-It can be used to delete the setup.evtx,others need more test.
+It can be used to delete the setup.evtx,others may be affected by competitive conditions.

 Delete the eventlog by rewriting the evtx file.

+### DeleteRecordbyGetHandleEx.cpp

+Get specified .evtx file's handle and delete one eventlog record.

+Read a .evtx file and replace the specified .evtx file with the data.

+It can be used to delete the setup.evtx,others may be affected by competitive conditions.

+Delete the eventlog by using WinAPI EvtExportLog.

 ### Setup.evtx